Flag varieties, toric varieties, and suspensions: three instances of infinite transitivity: Affine suspensions

-Geometrically, the variety $\Spec\,(A[It]/(1-vt))$ is obtained from $X=\Spec A$ as follows.
-Performing a blowup of $X$ with center $I$ we remove the proper transform in ${\rm Bl}_I(X)$ of the zero divisor $V(v)$ in $X$, which results again in an affine variety.
-(We note that this proper transform meets the exceptional divisor $E$, since $v\in I$.)
-See ~\cite[\S 1]{KZ} for more details.
+Geometrically, the variety $\Spec\,(A[It]/(1-vt))$ can be obtained from $X=\Spec A$ as follows.
+First we perform a blowup of~$X$ with the center~$I$, and then remove the proper transform of the zero divisor $V(v)$ in $X$ from ${\rm Bl}_I(X)$, which results again in an affine variety.
+(We note that this proper transform meets the exceptional divisor~$E$, since $v\in I$; see~\cite[\S 1]{KZ} for more details).